 If you’re fresh out of legal newsletter ideas, try a few of these tactics:

 - Post the highlights.
 If you’ve been reading our tips regularly, you’ve got a blog full of timely information for your readers.
-Grab the most highly-read or controversial posts and summarize them for your contacts in the newsletter—and of course, make sure to point them back at your website for more information.
+Grab the most highly-read or controversial posts and summarize them for your contacts in the newsletter, and of course, make sure to point them back to your website for more information.

 - Switch the format.
 Don’t be afraid to change things up every once in a while.
 Play around with the templates on your computer for a fresh look, or send a large format postcard instead of a leaflet.
 Recently been on vacation?
 Send out a “wish you were here” card with a photo of you and your family having a good time.